ms-iot/content/en-US/Samples/PinMappingsRPi2.md

 ### Pin Muxing

-As you can see in the table above, some GPIO pins have alternate functions.
-By default, pins are configured as GPIO inputs with the specified pull state.
+Some GPIO pins can perform multiple functions.
+By default, pins are configured as GPIO inputs.
 When you open an alternate function by calling `I2cDevice.FromIdAsync()` or `SpiDevice.FromIdAsync()` , the pins required by the function are automatically switched ("muxed") to the correct function.
-When the device is closed by calling `I2cDevice.Dispose()` or `SpiDevice.Dispose()`, the pins revert back to their default function (GPIO input).
+When the device is closed by calling `I2cDevice.Dispose()` or `SpiDevice.Dispose()`, the pins revert back to their default function.
 If you try to use a pin for two different functions at once, an exception will be thrown when you try to open the conflicting function.
 For example,

 {% highlight C# %}